eth-protocol-fellows/protocol-studies/docs/wiki/pectra-faq.md

 The `0x02` withdrawal credential enables you to control the validator exit from your execution layer address as well as allows you to possess maximum effective balances of >32 ETH and <2048ETH.
 This means you can run one validator and have a single validator with a balance of up to 2048 ETH.

 #### **Q:** Can I deposit a validator with `0x02` credentials directly?
 Yes, you can deposit a validator with `0x02` credentials directly.
 This will allow you to have a single validator with a balance of up to 2048 ETH.
-The `staking-cli` will support the `0x02` withdrawal credentials in the coming months before the Pectra mainnet Ethereum fork.

 To try out deposits right now, you can use the [`staking-cli`](https://github.com/eth-educators/ethstaker-deposit-cli) from ethstaker, which already supports `0x02` credentials via the `--compounding` flag.
 You may also specify deposit amounts higher or lower than 32 ETH via the `--amount` flag.
+The official [`staking-deposit-cli`](https://github.com/ethereum/staking-deposit-cli) will support the `0x02` withdrawal credentials in the coming months before the Pectra mainnet Ethereum fork.

 The generated deposit data files can then be sent to the networks launchpad to do the deposit transactions as usual.
 For the testnets, you can use the [`Submit Deposits`](https://dora.mekong.ethpandaops.io/validators/deposits/submit) page in Dora to submit the generated deposits.
 Support for the official launchpad is coming in the next months too.